 The only way I can get anything written at all is to write really, really shitty first drafts.
 The first draft is the child’s draft, where you let it all pour out and then let it romp all over the place, knowing that no one is going to see it and that you can shape it later.
 (Anne Lamott, Bird by Bird – you can read an extract from this section here)

 Short, straightforward pieces may come out just-about-right the first time round.
 Most authors, though, will have first drafts which look vastly different from the finished product.
 I remember reading J.K.
-Rowling’s description of how she cut a whole character, plus a bunch of associated scenes, from one of the Harry Potter books.
+Rowling’s description of how she cut a whole character (sadly no longer on her website, but it’s mentioned in an interview here) from one of the Harry Potter books.

 As a reader, you only get to see the finished product.
 You don’t have access to the fumbling, faltering first draft, which every author has to go through in order to get to the polished finished piece.
 But those drafts exist – buried or even burnt, their clumsy sentences and over-indulgent passages concealed from the world.